parvister/parvister/README.md

 1. #1 - May 10th	- 5 Ways to Cloud Agnostic Applications
 1. #2 - May 31st	- Most Cost Effective Cloud Analytical Architecture
 1. #3 - June 21st	- Data Warehouse Modernization on the Cloud
-1. #4 - July 19th	- IoT and Telemtrics Analytics on the Cloud
+1. #4 - July 19th	- IoT and Telemetric Analytics on the Cloud
    (birthday)
 1. #5 - Aug 23rd	- Perfect GCP Analytical Architecture
-1. Monetizing Data Architetiure
+1. Monetizing Data Architecture

 ## promotions

-1. Get help from influencers in my netwrok to promote the webinars
+1. Get help from influencer in my network to promote the webinars
 1. Promote through PSBA